Calorixy - Smart Calories, Smarter Living. Calorixy - Smart Calories, Smarter Living.

 The 30-30-3 rule for gut health is a simple eating framework built around three daily goals: 30 grams of protein at your first meal, 30 grams of fiber throughout the day, and 3 servings of probiotic-rich foods.
 It is popular because it focuses on fullness, digestion, gut-friendly foods, and balanced meals without requiring complicated calorie tracking.

 The rule is not a magic diet, and it should not be treated as a cure for digestive problems.
 But for many people, it can be a practical way to eat more protein, increase fiber gradually, and include fermented foods that may support a healthier gut microbiome.
+It works best when you use it as a flexible routine, not a strict rule that causes stress.

 Quick Answer: What Is the 30-30-3 Rule?

 The 30-30-3 rule means eating about 30 grams of protein at your first meal, aiming for about 30 grams of fiber per day, and including 3 servings of probiotic-rich foods such as yogurt, kefir, sauerkraut, kimchi, miso, or fermented vegetables.
 The goal is to support fullness, digestion, regularity, and a more gut-friendly eating pattern.
+You can use the Calorixy Free Tools to estimate your calorie needs and adjust portions.

 What Does 30-30-3 Mean?